rajhseg/BlazorWebAssemblyComponents/README.md

 # Blazor WebAssembly Components
-This repo consists of various Controls in Blazor WebAssembly
+This repo is under development, it is consists of various Controls in Blazor WebAssembly